RishabhSoni01/Fyle_Assessment/README.md

 ## Features

 - **User Search**: Enter a GitHub username to search for the user's information.
-- **User Information**: Display user's profile photo, bio, location, GitHub link, and Twitter link (if available).
+- **User Information**: Display the user's profile photo, bio, location, GitHub link, and Twitter link (if available).
 - **Repository List**: Display a list of repositories for the searched user.
 - **Pagination**: Navigate through the list of repositories with page links.
 - **Load More**: Load additional repositories with a "Load More" button.